FAQ:

 • About Speech Therapy:

-• Alternative “Cures”: There are no standard treatments, medications, or supplements that will help all children with a particular speech or language disorder.
+• Alternative “Cures”: No treatment, medication, or supplement helps all children with a particular speech or language disorder.

-• What the Child Understands about “Cures”:
+• What Your Child Understands:

 Leucovorin

 There is not ONE AUTISM.
-There are many AUTISMS.

 My son was born with an issue that probably involves metabolism of zinc and affects all the cells in his body.
 Other people with autism may have issues in absorption, metabolism, or excretion of other key nutrients.
 They may have issues (deficits, or imbalances) in metabolic processes for converting nutrients into useful forms in the body.